-ADAPTATION, DISCOVERY, INTRODUCTION, GROWTH, MEASUREMENT, INJURY, SUPPORT, STATEMENT, EMERGENCE, IMPLICATION, RECEIPT, LOSS, CHOICE, SALE, PURCHASE.
+ADAPTATION, DISCOVERY, INTRODUCTION, GROWTH, MEASUREMENT, INJURY, SUPPORT, STATEMENT, ASSISTANCE, IMPLICATION, RECEIPT, LOSS, CHOICE, SALE, PURCHASE.

-The exceptional noun here is emergence (= the action of emerging/coming out).
-We cannot usually say *an emergence (the word an emergency is a completely different word).
+The exceptional noun here is assistance (= the action of assisting).
+We cannot usually say *an assistance.

 This exercise is taken from my book Grammar Practice for Professional Writing.
 You have to compare the two CAPITALISED nouns in each sentence pair below, and choose the sentence where the noun stands for an action (answers below).